Hard Things to Do

 This worksheet can give your budding bestseller a glimpse of modernist writing and magic realism through the work of Jorge Luis Borges.

-Help your high school student improve her mathematical ability and logical thinking skills by playing this fun KenKen® puzzle!
+Help your students improve their mathematical ability and logical thinking skills by playing this fun KenKen® puzzle!

 Help your teen become familiar with one of Shakespeare's funniest plays with this two-page worksheet which includes Midsummer Night's Dream quotes.

 Art students can use this worksheet to learn a little more about the renowned artist Frida Kahlo.

 This difficult KenKen® puzzle is ready for your students to master!
 All they'll need are good computation skills and a fair amount of logic.